-ASU Family Weekend 2021 kicks off November 5 - 7 and the weekend promises to be full of family fun on campus including the ASU Family Block Party, the Spirit Hike up “A” Mountain and the ASU home football game against USC - it will be a jam-packed weekend.
+ASU Family Weekend 2023 kicks off September 22-24 and the weekend promises to be full of family fun on campus including the ASU Family Block Party, the Spirit Hike up “A” Mountain and the ASU home football game against USC (wear maroon!) with Sparky's Touchdown Tailgate - it will be a jam-packed weekend.

 Here's your chance to impress your family with your knowledge of the local community with this can’t-miss – insider’s list of things to do in Downtown Tempe.
 Whether you’ve got your grandparents and/or little siblings in tow – or it's just you, mom & pops, there is something for everyone to enjoy!

 It’s probably been at least 3 months since you’ve seen each other, so a celebratory meal is in order!
-Call ahead for reservations Friday night at one of downtown Tempe’s favorite, award-winning restaurants, like House of Tricks.
+Call ahead for reservations Friday night at one of downtown Tempe’s favorite, award-winning restaurants, like Caffe Boa.
 It’s on the pricey side (thanks Mom & Dad!), but well worth it as you dine on the beautiful patio.
 Did we mention they’re award-winning?
-Be sure to look for a few of the resident cats, they’re usually not far from the koi pond.
-It’s not a stuffy place, so you’ll be fine in your shorts and sneakers (and check in with your Discover Pass for a chance to win those prizes).
+It’s not a stuffy place, so you’ll be fine in your shorts and sneakers.

 Here’s a hare-brained idea: give your family a walking tour of downtown Tempe with Tempe Tales and soak in the vibe of downtown and the world-famous Mill Avenue.
 Fourteen life-sized jackrabbits have been hidden around downtown and are waiting to be found.
 Use the clues to find the rabbits while you are exploring downtown.
 Fun fact: the ginormous jackrabbits (the not life-sized) at Centerpoint Plaza outside of Pedal Haus Brewery are by the same artist, Mark Rossi.

 Your family will definitely need some souvenirs commemorating Family Weekend, both of the ASU variety and some just plain Arizona desert stuff – you know… with saguaros & cacti on them.
-For the ASU variety, stop into the Sun Devil Marketplace at 7th Street & College Avenue or go to Cactus Sports near 5th & Mill, home of the best selection of OG ASU gear.
+For the ASU variety, stop into the new Fan Outfitters on Mill near University Drive Sun Devil Marketplace at 7th Street & College Avenue or go to Cactus Sports near 5th & Mill, home of the best selection of OG ASU gear.
 For the best selection of cacti, desert-themed items, check out Lotions & Potions, next door to the Starbucks at 5th & Mill.

-Go ahead and show off Tempe Town Lake (the lake was the brain-child of ASU students in the 1960’s – yay innovation!) and head west down the lakeside to Tempe Center of the Arts (check out the Gallery) and the Elmore Pedestrian Bridge.
+Go ahead and show off Tempe Town Lake (the lake was the brain-child of ASU students in the 1960’s – yay innovation!) and head west down the lakeside to Tempe Center of the Arts for free admission to The Gallery (open Tuesday-Saturday, 10am-5pm) and the Elmore Pedestrian Bridge.
 Here, you’ll see the country's largest hydraulically-operated steel gate dam system and if you’re on the bridge at the right time the most beautiful sunset views in the Valley.